Play the full or 90 second version of the consumer video on your website and in model homes. Co-brand the video by adding your logo. Learn more.

 Add your company logo to three stand-alone banners that promote ENERGY STAR certified new homes.
 Learn more.

-To earn the ENERGY STAR, a home must be certified under Version 3 of the program requirements, unless it is located in California, Delaware, District of Columbia, Florida, Guam, Hawaii, Illinois, Iowa, Maryland, Massachusetts, Oregon, Puerto Rico, Rhode Island, or Washington.
+To earn the ENERGY STAR, a home must be certified under Version 3 of the program requirements, unless it is located in California, Connecticut, Delaware, District of Columbia, Florida, Guam, Hawaii, Illinois, Iowa, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Jersey, New York Northern Mariana Islands, Oregon, Puerto Rico, Rhode Island, Texas, U.S. Virgin Islands, Vermont, or Washington.
 A home in these locations must be certified using Regional Specifications.

 EPA requires that ENERGY STAR certified homes be labeled and that homeowners to receive an ENERGY STAR certificate for their homes.
 Using RESNET-approved energy rating software, Providers can print labels and generate certificates that contain specific information about homes.
 Once a home has been certified to meet ENERGY STAR requirements, Providers will send ENERGY STAR certified home labels and certificates to builders.
 The labels should be affixed to the circuit breaker box of the home, and the certificates should be distributed to homeowners.
 Certificates can be generated with or without the HERS Index.